 Personal Untitled Property: Furniture, artwork, clothing, jewelry, cameras, sporting equipment, books and other similar belongings that do not have formal titles will be transferred to your trust by an Assignment.

-Most should be changed to your trust to give you maximum control over the proceeds.
-This will prevent the courts from getting involved if a loved one is incapacitated, dies before or at the same time as you, or is a minor.
-The money can stay in your trust until you want each beneficiary to receive it and, while in the trust, will be protected from their creditors, predators, ex-spouses and irresponsible spending.
-Naming your trust instead of your spouse as beneficiary will even let you keep control of the funds if your surviving spouse should remarry.
-(A consent form may be required.)
+Naming your trust as beneficiary of life insurance policies will give you maximum control over the proceeds.
+It will prevent court involvement if a loved one is incapacitated, dies before or at the same time as you, or is a minor.
+The money can stay in your trust until you want each beneficiary to receive it and, while in the trust, will be protected from their creditors, predators, ex-spouses, new spouses and irresponsible spending.
+There may be valid reasons to not name your trust as beneficiary, especially for IRAs and other tax-deferred plans.
+Your attorney will be able to advise you.